SolidLabResearch/miravi-a-linked-data-viewer/README.md

 * directory `main/public`.

 In order to be able to maintain several different configurations (or *flavours*) in this repository, these configuration resources are *git-ignored*.
-Before launching or building the application, their contents need to be copied from the appropriate subdirectory of `main/flavours`.
+Before launching or building the application, their contents need to be copied from the appropriate subdirectory of `main/configs`.
-The instructions below explain when and how to use the `set-flavour.cjs` script for this purpose.
+The instructions below explain when and how to use the `select-config.cjs` script for this purpose.

 ## Prerequistes